DNCE: 2022–2024: Reformation and second hiatus

 On February 7, 2022, DNCE announced their return, in which Cole Whittle did not return to the band as he started his solo music career when they were on hiatus.
 On February 25, 2022, DNCE was featured on Norwegian record producer and DJ Kygo's single "Dancing Feet", as their comeback single.
 On May 6, 2022, they released the single "Move".
 On July 8, 2022, they released the single "Got Me Good".
 Exactly two weeks later, on July 22, 2022, DNCE released the song "Flamingo" as part of the soundtrack for the movie Anything's Possible.
 After limited success from their comeback and the absence of releases since "Flamingo", the band would go on hiatus again in 2024.

 The band briefly returned in 2024 to release a remix of Joe Jonas' song "Work It Out" alongside a compilation EP including a number of their previous singles.

 Artistry

-Now-former band member Cole Whittle has said, "Musically, we sound like disco funk hits played by a good garage band."
-The band's influences include the Electric Light Orchestra, Sly and the Family Stone, Weezer, Earth, Wind & Fire, Hall & Oates, Prince, the Bee Gees, and Led Zeppelin.
+In 2016, band member Cole Whittle said, "Musically, we sound like disco funk hits played by a good garage band."
+The band's influences included the Electric Light Orchestra, Sly and the Family Stone, Weezer, Earth, Wind & Fire, Hall & Oates, Prince, the Bee Gees, and Led Zeppelin.